gskeates/CMPUT404-assignment-ajax/README.md

 Sources
 ========================
-No external code was used, but the code available https://github.com/abramhindle/CMPUT404-AJAX-Slides/tree/master/ObserverExample was consulted to understand how the observer pattern worked.
+No external code was used, but the code available at https://github.com/abramhindle/CMPUT404-AJAX-Slides/tree/master/ObserverExample was consulted to understand how the observer pattern worked.